Eric Parnes: Career

 Parnes has created multimedia art which incorporates his cultural and ethnic heritage as an American of Iranian descent.
 He explores the use of Oriental imagery in the appropriation of it within the West and the East and in both the past and the present.
 Elements found in Parnes' art include: ancient and modern history; mysticism; war; and fashion.
 He alters the context of the logos of corporate brands, such as Chanel, Louis Vuitton, Ferrari, Puma, Citibank, Subway, and Burger King.
 He does this to express a view of corporate influence and how its relationship with traditional cultures has developed.

-Parnes serves as a select member of the Artist Pension Trust founded by Dan Galai, and David A. Ross, former director of the Whitney Museum, The San Francisco Museum of Modern Art and Institute of Contemporary Art, Boston.
+Parnes serves as a select member of the Artist Pension Trust founded by businessman Moti Shniberg, professor Dan Galai, and David A. Ross, former director of the Whitney Museum, The San Francisco Museum of Modern Art and Institute of Contemporary Art, Boston.
 APT functions to curate exhibitions for museums including the Museum of Modern Art (MoMA), Tate Modern, Hirshhorn Museum, the Venice Biennale, Art Basel, Documenta and Manifesta.